CatoLynx/HD44780/README.md

 User Interface
 --------------
 This library comes with a `DisplayUI` class which allows you to create simple text-based user interfaces with just a few lines of code!
 See the usage examples below.
+Have a look at the `lcd.py` file to see what is possible.

 Usage examples
 --------------